Which Drugs are Opioids?

 - Inability to sleep

-In general, opioid lawsuits allege that doctors, pharmaceutical companies and “pill mills” exploited patients, got them addicted to prescription pills, and cost individuals and state governments millions of tax dollars.
+Opioid lawsuits typically allege that doctors, pharmaceutical companies and “pill mills” exploited patients, got them addicted to prescription pills, and cost individuals and state governments millions of tax dollars.
 Furthermore, the complaints allege negligence, state code violations, and unjust enrichment on the part of the defendants.

 Has a Class Action Been Filed?

 Yes.
-Numerous individual and class action lawsuits have been filed against pharmaceutical companies and drug manufacturers by plaintiffs who claim they were not adequately warned about the risk of overdose, death, and other serious injuries.
-Industry experts believe that many more similar claims will join the litigation in the coming weeks and months.
+Numerous individual and class action lawsuits have been filed against pharmaceutical companies and drug manufacturers by plaintiffs who claim they were not adequately warned about the risk of overdose, death, and other serious injuries associated with opioid use.

 Can I File an Opioid Lawsuit?